Copyright © 2006-2016 The Claws Mail Team.

 Enables vCalendar message handling like that produced by Evolution or Outlook, and Webcal subscriptions.
 More information: www.claws-mail.org/plugin.php?plugin=vcalendar

-If you're a developer, writing a plugin to extend Claws Mail' capabilities is probably the best and easiest solution.
-We will provide hosting to your code, and will be glad to answer your questions in the mailing-list or on the IRC channels, #claws on Freenode or IRCnet.
+If you're a developer, writing a plugin to extend Claws Mail's capabilities is probably the best and easiest solution.
+We will provide hosting to your code, and will be glad to answer your questions in the mailing-list or on the IRC channel, #claws on Libera.chat.

-Some of the external plugins, for example RSSyl, vCalendar or GtkHtml Viewer, need Internet access for their operations (retrieving feeds in the case of RSSyl or vCalendar, and fetching images in the case of GtkHtml Viewer).
+Some of the external plugins, for example RSSyl, vCalendar, Libravatar or Fancy, need Internet access for their operations (retrieving feeds in the case of RSSyl or vCalendar, and fetching images in the case of Libravatar or Fancy).
 These plugins use the Curl library.
 Hence, if your Internet access is restricted by a proxy, you will need to tell libCurl to use this proxy.
 This is done by setting an environment variable, http_proxy.
-For example, http_proxy=http://user:firstname.lastname@example.org:8080 will tell libCurl to connect to port 8080 of the machine myproxy.example.com, with the user "user" and password "passwd" to connect to the Internet.
+For example, http_proxy=http://user:email@example.com:8080 will tell libCurl to connect to port 8080 of the machine myproxy.example.com, with the user "user" and password "passwd" to connect to the Internet.

-You can either set this variable before starting Claws Mail, by using for example http_proxy=http://user:email@example.com:8080 claws-mail, or set it in your ~/.bashrc file (or your shell equivalent), by adding the following line: export http_proxy=http://user:firstname.lastname@example.org:8080 (you'll have to reconnect to have it taken into account).
+You can either set this variable before starting Claws Mail by using, for example, http_proxy=http://user:firstname.lastname@example.org:8080 claws-mail, or you can set it in your ~/.bashrc file (or your shell equivalent), by adding the following line: export http_proxy=http://user:email@example.com:8080 (you'll have to reconnect to have it taken into account).

 No. A discussion has gone on around this topic, and the outcome was that HTML mail is not wanted.
 If you really need to send HTML, you can of course attach a webpage to an email.